 8) Share new, inspiring resources you’ve found — sermons, a book, a podcast, or a website.

 It’s not always possible to stay on top of the latest trends on the mission field.
-But sharing these resources with your missionary can help them find quality materials more easily and will be very encouraging.
+But sharing these resources with your missionary can help them find quality materials more easily and be very encouraging.

 It could be a verse that encouraged you during your quiet time, an anecdote from a sermon that made you think of them, or a blog that has been impacting you.
 And it is another way of letting them know what is going on with you.

-9) When they return for home assignment, tangibly care for them with gift cards for Amazon, Target, coffee, gas, etc.
+9) When they return for home assignment, care for them with gift cards for Amazon, Target, coffee, gas, etc.

 10) Support the Missionary Care efforts of their sending agency.

 It’s easy to think that becoming a missionary is as simple as buying a plane ticket and heading overseas.
 But effective missionary fieldwork requires a whole team of workers back home.
 One of the best ways to practically support your missionary is also to support their agency’s Missionary Care team.
 They equip missionaries with cross-cultural training, language skills, spiritual renewal, crisis management and emergency assistance, third-culture kid support, team-building and conflict management skills, and much more.
 When missionaries have help with the consuming details of cross-cultural living — they are freed up to focus on sharing the love of Jesus with those around them.
 And that leads to a deeper impact for the gospel.